openmc-dev/openmc/docs/source/methods/introduction.rst

          P(x) = \frac{\sigma_x}{\sigma_t}.

   9. If the sampled reaction is elastic or inelastic scattering, the outgoing energy and angle is sampled from the appropriate distribution.
-If the reaction is (n,xn), it's also treated as scattering and the weight of the particle is increased by the multiplicity of the reaction.
+Reactions of type :math:`(n,xn)` are treated as scattering and the weight of the particle is increased by the multiplicity of the reaction.
 The particle then continues from step 3.
 If the reaction is absorption or fission, the particle dies and if necessary, fission sites are created and stored in the